- A longer life

 All of us are well-informed about the plethora of health benefits of owning a pet.
 Extensive research over time has shown that spending time with a pet can significantly reduce mental stress, reduce blood pressure, accelerate healing, and improve overall health.
 More simply, playing with puppies and kittens release serotonin and oxytocin, reducing cortisol levels (stress hormone) and boosting these ‘feel-good hormones'.
 They help reduce the feelings of depression and loneliness, cope with trauma and even age-related issues.
 Scientific studies have also shown that pet owners lead healthier, happier lives owing to the no-excuse walkies, cuddle times, and perpetual adorableness around them.

 Truth be told, as awesome it is to have a pet, it comes with a whole set of responsibilities.
 The realization of being the sole provider of another life teaches us a lot of invaluable lessons in leading our lives with purpose and reliability.
 Just like a baby, pets don’t always get it, they lead by impulses.
 This often means looking out for them, cleaning up after them, and showing them the ways.
 There are other tasks too – planning their meals, taking care of their health, being patient with them, etc. which are part of the deal.
 But they are well compensated for with tail-wags, sloppy kisses, and moon-eyed stares (if your pet is a fish).
 Rescuing animals, and providing forever homes to animals as pet parents is a very noble act of contributing back to society.
 Animal shelters and foster home services for animals are a beacon of hope.
+Animal control divisions sometimes, simply reallocate canines, snakes, turtles, etc. this change in habitat can be harmful to territorial animals.

 Pets don’t judge.
 You could be a law bender or a philanthropist, but to your pet, you are the world.
 Dog behavior teaches us- compassion, patience and immense love.
 They understand you without sharing a word, pick up on your emotions and look after you in ways that only pets can.
 They respond to our energy and reciprocate our love, remind us of valuable companionships.
 Each pet teaches us something priceless- patience, remind us of how much there is to laugh about, sometimes stillness, and sometimes how to truly be our own self, irrespective of what others might think.
 They are always present in the moment – waiting to fetch the ball or smash that laser pointer, they never argue or tell you that you’re being stupid, and easily forgive and move on when things seem messy (or things break “without any fault of their own” :D).